jss367/jss367.github.io/_posts/2020-07-25-argparse_notes.md

 ## Required vs Optional Arguments

 Arguments that start with  `-` or `--` are optional arguments, while those that don't are positional and therefore required (much like positional arguments in Python functions).
-Even though, arguments starting with  `-` or `--` are generally optional, `argparse` still lets you mark them as required.
-This is considered bad design in most casee but isn't prevented.
+Even though arguments starting with  `-` or `--` are generally optional, `argparse` still lets you mark them as required.
+This is considered bad design in most cases but isn't prevented.

 For example, you can do: